MicrosoftDocs/powerquery-docs/powerquery-docs/sort-columns.md

 ![Sort commands on the Position drop-down menu](images/me-sort-by-column-position.png "Sort commands on the Position drop-down menu")

-Notice that this action doesn't create a new **Sorted rows** step, but modifies it to perform both sort operations in one step.<!--Suggested.--> When you sort multiple columns, the order that the columns are sorted in is based on the order the columns were selected in.<!--Suggested.--> A visual indicator, displayed as a number to the left of the drop-down menu indicator, shows the place each column occupies in the sort order.<!--Suggested.-->
+Notice that this action doesn't create a new **Sorted rows** step, but modifies it to perform both sort operations in one step.
+When you sort multiple columns, the order that the columns are sorted in is based on the order the columns were selected in.
+A visual indicator, displayed as a number to the left of the drop-down menu indicator, shows the place each column occupies in the sort order.

 ![Sorted columns with numbers that represent the sort order](images/me-sort-by-column-multi-column-sort.png "Sorted columns with numbers that represent the sort order")